Passover: The Night of the Firstborn

 What was it about firstborns that made them so important?
 How could saving them save everyone in the household?

-In Old Testament times, the firstborn was traditionally due the birthright.
-This meant he’d become the head of the family and would inherit the family estate.[1]
+In Old Testament times, the firstborn traditionally inherited the birthright.
+This meant heโ€™d become the head of the family and would have authority over the family estate.[1]
 In essence, the firstborn represented the future of the entire family.
-By attacking him, the destroyer could bring down the whole household.
+If he were brought low, so would the whole household.

 [1] https://www.gotquestions.org/blessing-birthright.html